Online Energy Minimization Under A Peak Age of Information Constraint

 Let $\pi^g$ transmits a packet $j$ with speed greater than $3W/D$.
 Then, from Corollary \ref{cor:large-speed-immediate-transmission}, we know that the transmission of packet $j$ must have begun at time $t_j$ (where $t_j$ is the generation time of packet $j$), and got completed at time $d(t_j)$.
 Therefore, in interval $[t_j,d(t_j))$, $\pi^g$ transmits packet $j$ with constant speed $W/(d(t_j)-t_j)$.
 Lemma \ref{lemma:partitionAB} shows that the optimal offline policy $\pi^\star$ also transmits an entire packet in interval $[t_j,d(t_j))$. \begin{lemma} For each packet $j$ ($W$ bits) transmitted by $\pi^g$ in interval $[t_j,d(t_j))$ with constant speed $s^g(t)=W/(d(t_j)-t_j)>3W/D$, there exists a packet $\hat{j}$ such that $\pi^\star$ transmits the $W$ bits of packet $\hat{j}$ in interval $[t_j,d(t_j))$, with constant speed at least equal to $W/(d(t_j)-t_j)$. \end{lemma} \begin{IEEEproof} Let $\pi^g$ transmits a packet $j$ with speed greater than $3W/D$.
 From Proposition \ref{prop:large-X}, it follows that no packet is generated in interval $[t_j-2D/3,t_j)$, where $t_j$ is the generation time of packet $j$.
 Without loss of generality, let packet $\ell$ be the latest packet that is generated before time $t_j-2D/3$.
 Since no packet is generated in interval $(t_\ell,t_j)$, packet $\ell$ remains fresh until time $t_j$.
 Also, note that $\pi^g$ takes at most $D/3$ time units to deliver $W$ bits (because $s^g(t)\ge 3W/D$), and $t_j-t_\ell>2D/3$.
 Therefore, even if $\pi^g$ was transmitting a previous packet when packet $\ell$ was generated at time $t_\ell$, it ($\pi^g$) delivers packet $\ell$ before time $t_j$.
 Therefore, the deadline at time $t_j$ for $\pi^g$ is $d(t_j)=d_{\ell}$.

-Since no packet is generated in interval $(t_\ell,t_j)$, the generation time of latest packet delivered by $\pi^\star$ until time $t_j$ can at most be $t_\ell$.
+Since no packet is generated in interval $(t_\ell,t_j)$, the generation time of the latest packet delivered by $\pi^\star$ until time $t_j$ can at most be $t_\ell$.
 Hence, the deadline for $\pi^\star$ at time $t_j$ is at most equal to $d_\ell$.
-Due to Proposition \ref{prop:feasible}, $\pi^\star$ must deliver a packet (i.e., transmit $W$ bits) in interval $[t_j,d_\ell)$.
-Since $d_\ell=d(t_j)$, this implies that $\pi^\star$ must transmit at least $W$ bits of some packet $\hat{j}$ in interval $[t_j,d(t_j))$.
-From Proposition \ref{prop:facts-min-energy-opt-frame} (Property 1), we know that that $\pi^\star$ transmits the $W$ bits of a packet with constant speed.
-Therefore, $\pi^\star$ transmits packet $\hat{j}$ within some sub-interval of interval $[t_j,d(t_j))$, with constant speed at least equal to $W/(d(t_j)-t_j)$. \end{IEEEproof}
+Therefore, $\pi^\star$ must deliver a packet in interval $[t_j,d_\ell)$ to be feasible (Proposition \ref{prop:feasible}).
+Since $d_\ell=d(t_j)$, and the only packet available at time $t_j$ is packet $j$, $\pi^\star$ must either transmit the $W$ bits of packet $j$ in interval $[t_j,d(t_j))$, or if some other packet $j'$ is generated in interval $(t_j,d(t_j))$, then transmit the $W$ bits of that packet in interval $[t_j,d(t_j))$.
+Also, to minimize energy consumption, $\pi^\star$ must transmit the $W$ bits at constant speed (Proposition \ref{prop:facts-min-energy-opt-frame}, Property 1).
+Therefore, we conclude that $\pi^\star$ transmits the $W$ bits of packet $\hat{j}$ (where $\hat{j}$ is either equal to $j$, or $j'$) in interval $[t_j,d(t_j))$, with constant speed at least equal to $W/(d(t_j)-t_j)$. \end{IEEEproof}

+In the following example, we illustrate that under the speed constraint \eqref{eq:p-speed-constraint}, it may be possible to satisfy the deadline constraint \eqref{eq:p-deadline-constraint} for a sequence of packets with some constant inter-generation time $a$, but not for a sequence of packets with constant inter-generation time $a'<a$.
+This shows that the general intuition that smaller inter-generation times are better for AoI minimization is not correct in case of peak AoI constraint. \begin{example} Let $s^{\max}\in (2W/D,3W/D)$.
+Define $a=W/s^{\max}$ (minimum time required to completely transmit any packet), and $b=D-2a$.
+Since $s^{\max}\in (2W/D,3W/D)$, we have $a\in (D/3,D/2)$ and $b\in(0,a)$.
+Consider the scenario where the AoI at time $t=0$ is $\Delta(0)=a$ (i.e., the initial deadline $d(0)=D-\Delta(0)=a+b$), and the time horizon $T\to\infty$.
+A packet is generated at time $t=0$, and subsequently, packets are generated with constant inter-generation time $x$, i.e., the packet generation sequence is $\sigma=\{0,x,2x,\cdots\}$.

+Note that when $x=a$, i.e., $\sigma=\{0,a,2a,\cdots\}$, a non-interruptive policy $\pi$ that at any time, transmits the latest generated packet at constant speed $s^{\max}$, satisfies the constraints \eqref{eq:p-deadline-constraint} and \eqref{eq:p-speed-constraint} (for any $i\in\bbN$, the packet generated at time $ia$ is completely transmitted until time $(i+1)a$).
+In contrast, when $x=a-\epsilon$, where $\epsilon\in(0,a-b)$, any causal/offline policy that satisfies the speed constraint \eqref{eq:p-speed-constraint}, violates the deadline constraint \eqref{eq:p-deadline-constraint}, as discussed next.